School of Nursing Scholarships - Deadline: March 20, 2023

 The AAUW Austin Branch is announcing its fellowship competition.
 The Austin Branch will award 1-3 fellowships in the amount of at least $2,000 each.
 This award is to assist women who require financial help to complete their doctoral program.
 A prerequisite for consideration for this award is formal candidacy for the doctoral degree.

 The Austin Area Nurse Practitioner Alliance was organized in 1986 to address the professional needs of local practitioners.
 In 2003, the organization was renamed Austin Advanced Practice Nurses Organization to reflect a broader mission.

-The Center for Transdisciplinary Collaborative Research in Self-management Science (TCRSS) Scholars Program is designed to support the research and scholarly development of doctoral nursing students enrolled in The University of Texas at Austin School of Nursing’s PhD program.
-The Scholars Program provides stipend support for two well-qualified scholars whose research interests are a good fit with the goals of the TCRSS Center.
+The Center for Health Equity Research (HER) Scholars Program is designed to support the research and scholarly development of doctoral nursing students enrolled in The University of Texas at Austin School of Nursing’s PhD program.
+The Scholars Program provides stipend support for two well-qualified scholars whose research interests are a good fit with the goals of the HER Center.
 Currently, we are seeking applications to fill one scholar position.
-The selected TCRSS Scholar will be actively involved in Center activities throughout their 2-year appointment.
+The selected HER Scholar will be actively involved in Center activities throughout their 2-year appointment.